 My Poshmark Experience and Tips for Selling on Poshmark

 I’ve had an account with Poshmark for some time for shopping purposes but didn’t really use it.
-But once I started on my decluttering journey I decided to give Poshmark a try.
+But once I started on my decluttering journey I decided to give Poshmark a try because I was getting rid of lots of “stuff”.

 I wanted to earn some extra money on some of my gently used clothes and a bunch of new with the tags on them items I was discovering in my closet.
-I am ashamed to say that I had quite a bit of these items in my home!
+I’m ashamed to say that I had quite a bit of these items in my closet!

-Once I rounded up about 10 items I started the process of listing them ( Poshmark recommends listing as many items as you can so your Poshmark closet isn’t empty).
+Once I rounded up about 10 items I started the process of listing them (Poshmark recommends listing as many items as you can so your Poshmark closet isn’t empty).
+Plus you can offer discounts when people buy more than one item from your closet.

 After looking at some other Poshers (a.k.a people who sell on Poshmark) I discovered that the top sellers had a nice theme going where they would take pictures of their items with pretty backgrounds and keep it consistent throughout their postings.